ENVIRONMENTAL GRAPHITI

 SEE SERIES >

-What’s your cause?
+What’s your mission?

 The artist, Alisa Singer, also works with various non-profit organizations, as well as educational and governmental institutions, to create art from graphic data that expresses the organization’s special message and mission.